.

 a small, often round piece of material, such as

-glass, plastic or wood, that is pierced for stringing or threading; a necklace
+glass, plastic or wood, that is pierced for stringing or threading; a small

 made of such pieces; a drop of moisture (beads of sweat);